bluescarni/piranha/doc/sphinx/getting_started.rst

 step above is still necessary to setup platform-specific functionality in the headers).
 The building stage is however needed when building the Python bindings Pyranha and/or when testing is enabled.

-In Unix-like environments, you can build the tests and the Python bindings by running the standard ``make`` tool from the ``build`` directory:
+In Unix-like environments, you can build the tests and/or the Python bindings by running the standard ``make`` tool from the ``build`` directory:

 .. code-block:: bash